 This work also contributes to the emerging, although still scarce, literature on the impacts of language training provision programmes, to understand whether these kinds of policies are effective in fostering the linguistic, cultural, and socioeconomic assimilation of newcomers.
-The few recent works on the effects of participation in language courses have focused on the effects on adult migrants and refugees (Arendt et al., 2021; Åslund and Engdahl, 2018; Giesecke and Schuss, 2019; Heller and Slungaard Mumma, 2020; Kiwi et al., 2020; Lochmann et al., 2019; Lang, 2021; Pont-Grau et al., 2020), which generally report positive results.
+The few recent works on the effects of participation in language courses have focused on the effects on adult migrants and refugees (Åslund and Engdahl, 2018; Giesecke and Schuss, 2019; Kivi et al., 2020; Lochmann et al., 2019; Lang, 2021; Foged et al., 2022; Pont-Grau et al., 2023; Heller and Slungaard Mumma, 2023), which generally report positive results.
 We are, however, the first to provide evidence regarding large-scale language training programmes in a bilingual setting.
-Moreover, our analysis is quite relevant for policymaking, since we provide evidence that is useful for determining the spatial distribution of language training centres as well as the extent to which different subgroups of individuals react to an increase in the local supply of language courses.
+As explained in more details below, given the absence of longitudinal individual data covering periods before and after the implementation of the language policy, we evaluate the effects of geographical exposure to language training centres exploiting information about the location of language centres and individuals' place of residence.
+Nevertheless, we consider that our analysis is quite relevant for policymaking, since we provide evidence that is useful for determining the spatial distribution of language training centres as well as the extent to which different subgroups of individuals react to an increase in the local supply of language courses.

 Specifically, we investigate the effects of geographical accessibility of language learning centres, considering first its impact on the formation of skills in Catalan and, second, whether it affects labour market outcomes in a bilingual urban labour market.
 We exploit historical administrative information about the geographical location of local language schools since their creation in 1989, focussing on the Metropolitan Area of Barcelona.
 This is a bilingual urban labour market, where a large majority of language training centres were concentrated during the initial phase of implementation of this language policy.
-Geolocation information about the location of Catalan language centres is merged with data from the Microcensus1 of 2001, which contains individual-level information regarding several sociodemographic characteristics, local language skills, and labour market outcomes, plus the census tract identifier of the current place of residence (which is the finest geographical unit of analysis for available data).
+Geolocation information about the location of Catalan language centres is merged with data from the

+Microcensus of 2001, which contains individual-level information regarding several sociodemographic characteristics, local language skills, and labour market outcomes, plus the census tract identifier of the current place of residence (which is the finest geographical unit of analysis for available data).

 The empirical analysis is based on a reduced-form approach that aims at estimating the causal effects of geographical exposure to language schools since their creation as well as the expansion of its geographical coverage over time.
 Specifically, our measure of exposure to language learning opportunities consists in the number of language centres located within a given radius from the centroid of the census tract of residence between during the period 1989-2001.
 In this way, we estimate the effects of local availability of language schools by comparing skills in Catalan (and labour market outcomes) of individuals residing in neighbourhoods with different degrees of potential accessibility of language learning centres.
-Therefore, our approach provides Intention-to-Treat (ITT) estimates, which represent the only policy-relevant parameter we are able to identify given the absence of information on participation in local language courses.2 Indeed, we provide credible evidence that corroborates the causal interpretation of the corresponding OLS coefficient as the causal effect of geographical exposure to local language centres.
+Therefore, our approach provides Intention-to-Treat (ITT) estimates, which represent the only policy-relevant parameter we are able to identify given the absence of information on participation in local language courses.
+Indeed, we provide credible evidence that corroborates the causal interpretation of the corresponding OLS coefficient as the causal effect of geographical exposure to local language centres.